OfficeDev/office-js-docs-pr/docs/overview/office-add-in-availability.md

 To work as expected, your Office Add-in might depend on a specific Office host, a requirement set, an API member, or a version of the API.
 The following tables contain the available platforms, extension points, API requirement sets, and Common APIs that are currently supported for each Office application.

 > [!NOTE]
 > The build number for Office 2016 installed via MSI is 16.0.4266.1001.
 This version only contains the ExcelApi 1.1, WordApi 1.1, and Common API requirement sets.
+Office 2016 did not ship with the DialogAPI, but did have that functionality added with subsequent updates.

 ## Excel